Selena Gomez Dons Denim Overalls And Goes Barefoot To Feed Ducks Following Rehab Stint

 — HollywoodLife (@HollywoodLife) February 3, 2018

-Selena’s relationship with on-and-off again beau, Justin Bieber, has reportedly caused tension with her mother, Mandy Teefey.
+Selena’s relationship with on-and-off-again beau, Justin Bieber, has reportedly caused tension with her mother, Mandy Teefey.
 She’s said to not be happy about her daughter seeing Bieber again after all the drama they’ve been through.

 Selena and Justin were spotted attending church together in Los Angeles earlier this week.
 The two were rumored to be having issues since they’ve been quiet and weren’t seen out and about much.
-Those speculations were put to rest when the couple were seen together again.
+Those speculations were put to rest when the couple was seen together again.